Is 1847 Goedeker Inc. (GOED) a Keeper?

-1847 Goedeker Inc. (AMEX:GOED) went down by -5.42% from its latest closing price compared to the recent 1-year high of $16.82.
-The company’s stock price has collected -5.81% of loss in the last five trading sessions.
+1847 Goedeker Inc. (AMEX:GOED) changed by 0.00% from its latest closing price compared to the recent 1-year high of $16.82.
+The company’s stock price has collected -7.08% of loss in the last five trading sessions.
 Press Release reported on 12/21/21 that 1847 Goedeker Inc. Announces Share Repurchase Program

 Is It Worth Investing in 1847 Goedeker Inc. (AMEX :GOED) Right Now?